WPChill/strong-testimonials/readme.txt

 Many, many thanks to these translators.

-Did you know you can help by [translating phrases here](https://translate.wordpress.org/projects/wp-plugins/strong-testimonials)?
-Even just a few phrases would help.
+Did you know you can [translate phrases here](https://translate.wordpress.org/projects/wp-plugins/strong-testimonials)?
+Even just a few would help.

 [Contact me](https://www.wpmission.com/contact/) to contribute a full translation.